svei00/react-portfolio/notes.md

     remaining criticals are unchanged and are all react-scripts build-time toolchain (babel, form-data, shell-quote, webpack, websocket-driver) — same conclusion as step 34, only resolved by the Phase 2 migration.

+## Phase 2 — Architecture planning (Opus 5 session, 2026-08-17)

+36. Opus 5 session: planned the Next.js migration.
+No application code was changed.
+Output is `phase-2-plan.md` at repo root — the implementation spec for the Sonnet session that follows.
+Version targets were checked against the live npm registry rather than taken from handoff.md, which had drifted: Next.js is now **16.3.1** (handoff.md said 15), React **19.2.8**, and `react-leaflet` must go to **5.x** because v4 does not support React 19.
+Peer-dependency checks cleared `react-tagcloud` (react >=16.8.0) and `react-loaders` (react >=15) for React 19 — both only need to survive Phase 2 since Phase 3 retires them.
+37. Decisions settled with Svei during planning: (a) the port is written in **TypeScript** — handoff.md had left this open as "optional but recommended", and the codebase is small enough that the cost is minimal while Phase 4 Sanity TypeGen benefits; (b) **EmailJS moves behind a Next.js route handler** rather than staying client-side — handoff.md S6 called this optional, but the contact form is being rewritten in this phase anyway, so keeping it client-side would mean writing the same form twice.
+One VERIFY item attached: confirm EmailJS server-side REST sending is free-tier before committing to it, with the client SDK as a documented fallback.
+38. Deliberate deviation from handoff.md recorded in `phase-2-plan.md` §4.1:
+    **SCSS Modules are deferred from Phase 2 to Phase 3.** The survey found that `src/components/Layout/index.scss` styles `.about-page`,
+    `.contact-page`, `.portfolio-page` and `.skills-page` — class names applied in four *other* components' JSX — along with all their descendant h1/p/.text-zone typography and the responsive block.
+CSS Modules scoping breaks exactly that pattern, so converting during Phase 2 means hand-untangling shared typography and touching every className in every file, in the same phase that swaps the framework, with a visual-parity check that is hard to verify by eye.
+Since Phase 3 rewrites nearly all ~1,100 SCSS lines from scratch anyway (new palette, type scale, and it retires the cube, Pacman loader, tag cloud and sidebar), Modules written in Phase 2 would just be deleted one phase later.
+Phase 2 therefore ports the stylesheets as global SCSS.
+39. Other findings folded into the plan rather than actioned now: only 6 of the 22 files in `src/assets/images/` are actually referenced (the four `Screenshot_*.jpg`, 291/118/84/55 KB, are entirely dead); the Helvetica Neue `@font-face` declares `format('ttf')`, which is not a valid format keyword, so that font is almost certainly not loading on the live site today; and the `$primary-color`/`$secondary-color`/`$terciary-color` variables in `App.scss` are dead — no component stylesheet references them.
+Also flagged: since Svei dropped the branch-per-phase workflow, the migration must be done locally and **not pushed until it builds and passes a page-by-page parity check**, because Vercel auto-deploys every push to `main` and a half-migrated repo is a broken live site.